w3f/Grants-Program/applications/ortege.md

 Ink!: The smart contract language for building the core functionality.

-Ortege: The interoperability layer that allows for communication between different blockchains.
+Hyperlane: The interoperability layer that allows for communication between different blockchains.

 Solidity: Will be made compatible with ink! based chains through Ortege.